 For over a decade Sarah has enjoyed exploring Loudoun’s natural beauty through Loudoun Wildlife Conservancy's programs.
 Her children grew up toddling through local creeks in search of aquatic life at Loudoun Wildlife’s stream monitoring events.
 Now a certified stream monitor, Sarah participates in the organization’s local water quality assessment initiatives.
 She has also experienced the wonders of raising Monarch butterflies from caterpillars found on milkweed purchased at a Loudoun Wildlife native plant sale.
 Currently Sarah is the director of a “life skills” literacy program that provides Loudoun residents with communication and computer instruction to advance professionally and improve their quality…

 Jill has a strong appreciation of the need for green spaces and wildlife, having grown up in cities such as Hong Kong and London.
-She moved to Loudoun County in 2012 and promptly began working part-time for Loudoun Wildlife Conservancy, before which she was with the Audubon Society of Northern Virginia.
+She moved to Loudoun County in 2012 and began working part-time for Loudoun Wildlife Conservancy, before which she was with the Audubon Society of Northern Virginia in Reston.
 The bulk of her career was with United Press International and Reuters.
 Jill enjoys watching birds and other wildlife that visit her Monarch waystation, meadow and trees on her property, which is certified as an Audubon At Home wildlife sanctuary.